Wales Millennium Centre

 To get to Cardiff Bay from Cardiff city centre, hop on the train, take the regular buses of use the Cardiff Hop-on Hop-off Bus Tour which stops outside the Millennium Centre.

-MORE ON THE WALES MILLENNIUM CENTRE IN CARDIFF
+MORE ON THE WALES MILLENNIUM CENTRE

 Millennium Centre – Official Website